o3de/o3de.org/content/docs/user-guide/features/platforms/mobile-graphics-settings.md

 ---
 # Updating Graphics Settings for Android and iOS {#ios-android-updating-graphics-settings}

-Lumberyard supports low, medium, high, and very high graphics performance for mobile devices\.
-You can change the graphics settings in Lumberyard Editor to simulate the graphics on Android and iOS devices\.
-This feature helps you visually check your mobile games in Lumberyard Editor during the development process\.
+O3DE supports low, medium, high, and very high graphics performance for mobile devices\.
+You can change the graphics settings in O3DE Editor to simulate the graphics on Android and iOS devices\.
+This feature helps you visually check your mobile games in O3DE Editor during the development process\.

-## Updating Graphics Performance in Lumberyard Editor {#ios-android-updating-graphics-settings-in-lumberyard-editor}
+## Updating Graphics Performance in O3DE Editor {#ios-android-updating-graphics-settings-in-lumberyard-editor}

-Use the **Graphics Performance** menu in Lumberyard Editor to choose a graphics setting for Android or iOS\.
+Use the **Graphics Performance** menu in O3DE Editor to choose a graphics setting for Android or iOS\.

-**To update graphic settings in Lumberyard Editor**
+**To update graphic settings in O3DE Editor**

-1. In Lumberyard Editor, choose **Edit**, **Editor Settings**, **Graphics Performance**\.
+1. In O3DE Editor, choose **Edit**, **Editor Settings**, **Graphics Performance**\.

 1. Choose **Android** or **iOS** and then choose a setting\.
 For more information, see [Editor Settings](/docs/userguide/editor/menus#lumberyard-editor-menus-config-spec)\.

-![\[Lumberyard Editor Graphics Performance menu for Android\]](/images/user-guide/mobile/graphics-performance-mobile-settings.png)
+![\[O3DE Editor Graphics Performance menu for Android\]](/images/user-guide/mobile/graphics-performance-mobile-settings.png)

 When you choose a graphics performance setting, the `r_GraphicsQuality` console variable automatically updates with a corresponding value:
 + Very High: `4`